Skip to main content

 • Concessions Subcontracts, Iraq.
 Tribunal Chair and Arbitrator appointed by international parties under LCIA Rules to decide claims arising out of services provided to a U.S. construction contractor under concessions subcontracts during the Iraq War.

 • Power Plant, Bulgaria.
-Arbitrator appointed by the International Chamber of Commerce (ICC) under ICC rules to decide claims between international parties arising out of an EPC power plant project.
+Arbitrator appointed by the International Chamber of Commerce (ICC) under ICC rules to decide claims between international parties arising out of the termination of an EPC power plant project.

 • Wind Energy Farm, North Dakota.
 Sole Arbitrator appointed by the parties under JAMS Engineering and Construction Rules to decide claims of $40,000,000 arising out of construction of a $250,000,000 electrical generation wind farm.